 - Pro-Assad forces are lumped together with no break out by force element or side.

 - Data on Arab rebel forces in Syria is generally misleading.
 It often fails to show the range of elements present in a given area, and lumps together diverse elements of rebel forces that do not act as coherent blocs, and constantly change alignments.

-- The data on the air war often fail to show uncertainty (again the Institute for the Study of War’s data are an exception).
+- The data on the air war often fail to show uncertainty (again, data from the Institute for the Study of War are an exception).
 They also often overlay strike data on areas where the maps show a level of control by given sides that simply does not exist, and where very different rebel and other factions are fighting for control or share influence or power.

 - Many of the data on governance, economics, demographics, sect, and ethnicity are badly dated or highly uncertain.
 One of the key issues that emerges from these data is the lack of any effort by international institutions and governments to estimate uncertainty.

 - The data sources on “terrorism” lump together terrorist attacks and insurgent warfare to the point where they provide broad estimates of the impact of violence on the civil sector at best.

 - The data on ISIS/ISIL/Daesh forces and foreign volunteers are rough guesstimates, often badly dated, and give no indication of the effectiveness of given elements of such forces.

 - At all levels, most media make the classic effort of focusing on total manpower rather than the order of battle, or which units are actually effective.
 Total manning has never been a meaningful estimate of combat strength and capability, and such reporting is largely a warning that useful data are lacking or the reporting lacks military competence.